The Athanaeum, 27 Fawcett Street, Sunderland, SR1 1RH

 Featuring Southpaw’s unique storytelling, ACEDIA is scripted by Lee Mattinson in collaboration with the North East community.
 This relatable story examines the possibilities and the optimism of re-connecting and finding ourselves once again as we as we tentatively emerge from lockdown.

-• The venue – The Athenaeum is only accessible by stairs.
+- The venue – The Athenaeum is only accessible by stairs.
+Please read our accessibility information below for more information and pictures.

 Part of Unlocking The Doors Sunderland, a programme of live performance across Sunderland commissioned by Sunderland Culture. #UnlockingSunderland